Structural and Fastening Applications of Marine Grade Aluminum Bars

 6082 Aluminum Rods & Bars are extruded or rolled products manufactured from 6082 aluminum alloy — a thermally treated (typically T6 temper) aluminum-magnesium-silicon alloy that balances high tensile strength, good weldability, and excellent corrosion resistance.

-View DetailsMarine aluminum hollow bars
+View DetailsMarine aluminum hexagonal bars

 View DetailsMarine grade aluminum solid bar